SchmidiMC/mc-common/README.md

 ### How to start

+DISLAIMER:
+If you don't want to setup this by yourself you can use the [mc-common-skeleton project](https://github.com/Robatsky/mc-common-skeleton).
+The only thing you have to do with that setup is described in `1.
+Getting the jar`

 1. Getting the jar

 To start using this library you simply need to clone it and install it into your local maven repository using
 ```bash
 mvn clean compile package